nitij-taneja/Research-Paper-classification-MVP/README.md

 ![Demo](my_preview.gif)
 **Version:** 2.0

 You can request a customized version or have this system built for your own needs.
-You can even check your own paper at: [[Your Link Here](https://research-paper-classification-mvp.onrender.com)]
+You can even check your own paper at: [[Here](https://research-paper-classification-mvp.onrender.com)]

 See how it works in this video: [Demo Video Link]